Rats are pests from the rodent family that can transmit various diseases and cause various damage to homes, restaurants and businesses.

-With the rest of the members of the population along with the fact that she has a natural fear of new things which makes her very cautious.
+Add to this the fact that the rat is a very smart animal capable of learning quickly and sharing its personal experience with the rest of the members of the population along with the fact that it has a natural fear of new things which makes it very cautious.

 Usually these will be the weak individuals that have been forced to operate in the less good hours by the alpha rats and this implies a large and established population.

 A pair of rodents can produce around 500 offspring in five months in optimal conditions and live in populations ranging from a family of father, mother and an average of 6 offspring to populations of dozens of individuals consisting of the extended family.

 If you have identified a few individuals this could indicate the existence of a large rodent population nearby and there is usually no single individual in a particular environment – you have seen one there is certainly more!